 - Identification of budget, savings, and number of participants served through Income-Qualified Plan funding, separately tracking by single-family and multi-family programs: - For budget and savings, please refer to the Income Qualified Programs section on the "Ex Ante Results" tab of the statewide quarterly report template.
-Total Income Qualified homes served is captured on the "Other" tab of the statewide quarterly report template. - The Single-Family Retrofits program has completed projects in 415 income-qualified homes through Q2. - The Multi-Family Retrofits program has completed direct install work in 2,237 tenant units through Q2. - The Public Housing Retrofits program has completed direct install work in 1740 residential units through Q2. - The Affordable Housing New Construction program has completed 8 projects through Q2. - The Income Eligible Kits program has distributed 11,150 kits to incomequalified single-family homes through Q2. - The Food Banks Distributions program has distributed 11W fixtures: 120,000 BR30s: 49,488 Night Lights: 600 APS: 504 through Q2. - ° Income-Qualified pilot program results:
+Total Income Qualified homes served is captured on the "Other" tab of the statewide quarterly report template. - The Single-Family Retrofits program has completed projects in 415 income-qualified homes through Q3. - The Multi-Family Retrofits program has completed direct install work in 3,632 tenant units through Q3. - The Public Housing Retrofits program has completed direct install work in 3,171 residential units through Q3. - The Affordable Housing New Construction program has completed 11 projects for a total of 982 tenant units for income eligible residents through Q3. - The Income Eligible Kits program has distributed 26,000 kits to incomequalified single-family homes through Q3. - The Food Banks Distributions program has distributed 11W fixtures: 120,000; A19s: 864,520; BR30s: 608,000; Night Lights: 3,000; APS: 4000 through Q3. - o Income-Qualified pilot program results: - The Emerging Technologies program has several pilot and research projects specific to income eligible and public housing customers. - Information on these projects can be found in the Emerging Technologies section of this report.

-- The Emerging Technologies program has several pilot and research projects specific to income eligible and public housing customers. - Information on these projects can be found in the Emerging Technologies section of this report. - Identification of implementation vendors who receive funding designated for Income-Qualified programs, indicating whether each vendor is an independent third party that has demonstrated capabilities to serve such households, including not-for-profit entities and government agencies that have existing relationships with or experience serving Low-Income communities in the State: - Single-Family Retrofits Chicago Bungalow Association (not-for-profit), Chicagoland Vintage Home Association (not-for-profit), Franklin Energy (for-profit), Illinois Association of Community Action Agencies (not-for-profit), Resource Innovations (WBE for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Multi-Family Retrofits Elevate Energy (not-for profit), Franklin Energy (for-profit), Resource Innovations (WBE for-profit), Shelton Solutions (WMBE for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Public Housing Retrofits Elevate Energy (not-for-profit), Franklin Energy (for-profit), University of Illinois at Chicago Energy Resources Center (not-for-profit) - Affordable Housing New Construction Slipstream Group Inc. (not-for-profit) - Income Eligible Lighting Discounts CLEAResult (for-profit) - Income Eligible Energy Saving Kits University of Illinois at Chicago Energy Resources Center (not-for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Food Bank CLEAResult (for-profit), Greater Chicago Food Bank (not-for-profit), Northern Illinois Food Bank (not-for-profit), Riverbend Food Bank (not-for-profit) - Outreach & Marketing Eire (WBE for-profit), Franklin Energy (for-profit), Ignition (for-profit), PACO (MBE for-profit), Surge Solutions (MBE for-profit), The L3 Agency (WMBE for-profit) - Job training in economically disadvantaged and diverse communities within its service territory that is supported by ComEd's efficiency program portfolio
+- Identification of implementation vendors who receive funding designated for Income-Qualified programs, indicating whether each vendor is an independent third party that has demonstrated capabilities to serve such households, including not-for-profit entities and government agencies that have existing relationships with or experience serving Low-Income communities in the State: - Single-Family Retrofits Chicago Bungalow Association (not-for-profit), Chicagoland Vintage Home Association (not-for-profit), Franklin Energy (for-profit), Illinois Association of Community Action Agencies (not-for-profit), Resource Innovations (WBE for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Multi-Family Retrofits Elevate Energy (not-for profit), Franklin Energy (for-profit), Resource Innovations (WBE for-profit), Shelton Solutions (WMBE for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Public Housing Retrofits Elevate Energy (not-for-profit), Franklin Energy (for-profit), University of Illinois at Chicago Energy Resources Center (not-for-profit) - Affordable Housing New Construction Slipstream Group Inc. (not-forprofit) - Income Eligible Lighting Discounts CLEAResult (for-profit) - Income Eligible Energy Saving Kits University of Illinois at Chicago Energy Resources Center (not-for-profit), 15 community action agencies in the ComEd territory (not-for-profits) - Food Bank CLEAResult (for-profit), food banks affiliated with Feeding America, including Greater Chicago Food Bank (not-for-profit), Northern Illinois Food Bank (not-for-profit), Riverbend Food Bank (not-for-profit); as well as through (not-for-profit) food pantries outside the Feeding America network. - Outreach & Marketing Eire (WBE for-profit), Franklin Energy (for-profit), Ignition (for-profit), PACO (MBE for-profit), Surge Solutions (MBE for-profit), The L3 Agency (WMBE for-profit) - Obb training in economically disadvantaged and diverse communities within its service territory that is supported by ComEd's efficiency program portfolio funding, including training offered through the IHWAP program necessary to increase capacity to deliver services in ComEd's territory